>>>>gt;>>t;>>>>>>>>Four years seems like a long time when you're eleven years old, but in the blink of an eye it was gone. This is all that's left.

 Of course I was envious.
 I’d made a grand total of two bob in tips delivering the Evening Post and most of it came from Mrs Stewart in Elham Close.
 Ten bob was a lot of money, but getting up that early every morning?
 No, sod that.
 Phil was welcome to it.

-Father Christmas brought me a battery shaver for Christmas.
-So I told the little ones.
+Father Christmas brought me a battery shaver for Christmas, so the little ones believed.
 He should have brought me a few whiskers while he was at it.
 After I’d shaved two little wisps from my chin I put the shaver away, wondering how many months would pass before I’d need it again.

 Gillingham beat Fulham 2-0 at Priestfield Stadium on Boxing Day.
 Paul and I were there to see the Gills pick up two valuable points against a side that included the legendary Johnny Haynes.